jan-cieslik/cancer_informatics/docs/using_R/ovarian cancer.md

 The hazard ratio for high-risk status is 1.6657, which means that patients with high-risk status have a 66% higher risk of death compared to patients with low-risk status.

 ## Forest Plot
-In the next step we can visualize the results using a forest plot.
+In the next step, we can visualize the results using a forest plot.
 ```r
 #this is required to adjust the labels in the forest plot
 #try creating the plot without this helper variable to see why we use it